gastongaiduk/retroleaderboards-web/README.md

 This small webpage is built using [VITE](https://vite.dev) and [VUE](https://vuejs.org).
 Uses [GitHub Pages](https://pages.github.com) to host.
 It uses local storage to keep track of visited games information (so we don't overwhelm the server each time we navigate through pages).
 Sensitive data is stored using [crypto-js](https://www.npmjs.com/package/crypto-js).
+Testing aiming for full code coverage with [Cypress](https://www.cypress.io).

 ## Is it safe?